top of page

 Sanana Mubebo, MSc

-Sanana Mubebo, is a Senior Program Officer at The ELMA Philanthropies, has a background in international health and tropical medicine with a Master of Science degree from the University of Oxford
+Sanana is a Senior Program Officer at The ELMA Philanthropies, where she has worked for over a decade.
+She has a background in international health and tropical medicine, with a Master of Science degree from the University of Oxford.

 Our Partners